 Centre for Applied Macro- and Petroleum Economics (CAMP)

-CAMP was established in 2012 to bring together economists working on applied macroeconomic issues, with special emphasis on petroleum economics.
+CAMP was established in 2012 to bring together economists working on applied macroeconomic issues, with special emphasis on Energy economics.

 - Phone: +4746410767